TangadeSandesh/Fedex_Logistics_Operations_Analysis/readme.md

 - Shipment status
 - Operational timelines

-> ⚠️ Note: Tthe dataser is taken from the kaggle.
+> ⚠️ Note: Tthe datasert is taken from the kaggle, publicly available.

 ---